klaytn/klaytn-docs/docs/node/service-chain/getting-started/4nodes-setup-guide.md

 ## Step 5: Configure nodes <a id="step-5-configure-nodes"></a>

-On every SCNs, go to the kscn installation folder and edit `conf/kscnd.conf` as follows. `PORT` is the port used when setting up `homi`, and `SC_SUB_BRIDGE` is needed when connecting a bridge in the next section.
+On every SCNs, go to the kscn installation folder and edit `conf/kscnd.conf` as follows. `PORT` is the port used to set up `homi`, and `SC_SUB_BRIDGE` is required for connecting bridges in the next section.
 For now, just set it to 0.
-In `DATA_DIR`, write the data folder used in step 3.
+In `DATA_DIR`, enter the data folder used in step 3.
 ```
 ...
 PORT=22323